-ONE: In a large pot, skillet, or dutch oven, cook bacon over medium heat until crispy.
+First: In a large pot, skillet, or dutch oven, cook bacon over medium heat until crispy.
 With a slotted spoon, transfer bacon pieces to a paper towel lined plate to drain.

-TWO: In the pot with the bacon fat, add the diced fresh tomatoes, onion, garlic, vinegar, sugars, and spices.
+Second: In the pot with the bacon fat, add the diced fresh tomatoes, onion, garlic, vinegar, sugars, and spices.
 Stir to mix.
 Bring to a gentle boil.
 Reduce temperature to simmer and cook for 30 minutes stirring occasionally or every 10 minutes.

-THREE: After 30 minutes, the volume/liquid should be reduced by half.
+Third: After 30 minutes, the volume/liquid should be reduced by half.
 Add the cooked bacon and stir to continue.

-FOUR: Cook, stirring, for another 20 minutes or until the majority of the liquid is evaporated and the jam has a thick consistency.
+Fourth: Cook, stirring, for another 20 minutes or until the majority of the liquid is evaporated and the jam has a thick consistency.
 Remove from the heat and serve or let cool and store in the refrigerator.
 Enjoy!